Tesis-ORION/Depth_ydlidar_os30a/README.md

 ## 🚀 About

-**Depth ydlidar os30a** is a package for ROS2 Humble that allow us to use ydlidar os30a depth camera.
+**Depth ydlidar os30a** is a package for ROS2 Jazzy that allow us to use ydlidar os30a depth camera.
 This package was originally made by <a href="https://github.com/kartiksoni01/ydlidar_os30a">kartiksoni01</a> so all credits to him, we only fixed the package to be compatible with humble as it was only compatible with ROS2 Foxy.

 ## 🎥 Demostration
 https://github.com/user-attachments/assets/8386454b-54ee-470a-bbeb-41b6919b4d29